cmiles74/cloudformation-tutorial/README.md

 template, maybe until the point where you're ready to deploy your application or project.
-When you reach that point, go back and set the deletion policy to `Retain` on those things that are truly critical (volumes with data on them, instances you've customized heavily, etc.)
+When you reach that point, go back and set the deletion policy to `Retain` on those things that are truly critical (volumes with data on them, instances you've customized heavily, etc.) and then update your stack.

 ------
 [0]: https://aws.amazon.com/cloudformation/